PiBrewing/craftbeerpi4-documentation/master/operating-your-system.md

 ## Use the system for fermentation

-CraftbeerPi4 supports also fermentation with the Fermenter hardware and a corresponding fermenter logic.
-A simple fermentation hystersis logic is included with the server, but users can also write their own fermenter logic and install them as a plugin
+CraftbeerPi4 supports also fermentation with the Fermenter hardware, a corresponding fermenter logic and fermenter steps.
+A simple fermentation hystersis logic is included with the server, but users can also write their own fermenter logic and install them as a plugin.
+A couple of simple fermentation steps are included and also here, users can create / add steps via plugins.

 The integrated logic has some special settings for fermentation and you need to adapt just a few settings for each batch.
-Details on the other parameters have been already described [here](craftbeerpi-4-server/hardware.md#setting-up-the-hardware-for-fermentation). &#x20;
+Details on the other parameters have been already described [here](craftbeerpi-4-server/hardware.md#setting-up-the-hardware-for-fermentation).

-* If you want to start the fermenter logic automatically during reboot, you need to set AutoStart to 'Yes'.
-If you are not fermenting in your fermenter, the setting should be switched back to 'No'.
+* If you want to start the fermenter automatically during reboot, you need to set AutoStart to 'Yes'.
+If you are not fermenting in your fermenter, the setting should be switched back to 'No' or you should clear the fermenter profile for this fermenter that no steps are in the rofle that could be started.
-* The BrewName can be set in the logic but will be only shown in the [modded LCDisplay Plugin ](https://github.com/avollkopf/cbpi4-LCDisplay)during fermentation.
+* The BrewName can be set in the recipe and will be shown in the [modded LCDisplay Plugin ](https://github.com/avollkopf/cbpi4-LCDisplay)during fermentation but also on thop of the fermenter step widget.
-* The additional sensor property is only relevant, if you use the modded LCDisplay Plugin.
+* The additional sensor property in the logic is only relevant, if you use the modded LCDisplay Plugin.
 Here you can select for instance an iSpindle Sensor and your Gravity is shown on the LCDisplay

 ![Fermenter Hysteresis Settings](../.gitbook/assets/cbpi4-operating-fermenter-hysteresis.png)